murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 IANA Considerations
 ===================

 Two new media subtypes have been registered with IANA, as described in this section.
-This registration is done using the registration template {{REF}} and following [[RFC3555]].

 ## Registration of audio/generic